+'''

 (cf. 5111.1 - District Residency)

+'''

-Whenever the district provides individual instruction to a non-district student who is in a hospital or other residential health facility located within district boundaries, the Superintendent or designee shall, wWithin five working days of the beginning of the individualized instruction, the Superintendent or designee shall provide written notification to the student's district of residence in which the student was previously enrolled stating that, effective on the date on which individual instruction began, the student shall not be counted by district of residence may not count the student for purposes of computing that district's average daily attendance, effective the date on which individualized instruction began.
+Whenever the district provides individual instruction to a non-district student who is in a hospital or other residential health facility located within district boundaries, the Superintendent or designee shall, within five working days of the beginning of the individual instruction, provide written notification to the student's district of residence that, effective on the date on which individual instruction began, by district of residence may not count the student for purposes of computing that district's average daily attendance.
 (Education Code 48208)